-As emerging markets tend to have a younger population base, higher population growth and rapidly increasing income levels compared to developed nations, they are forecast to have a higher potential of economic growth and the potential for good long term investment returns.
+As emerging markets tend to have a younger population base, higher population growth and rapidly increasing income levels compared to developed nations, they are forecast to have a higher potential of economic growth, especially with new technology, and the potential for good long term investment returns.

 As a specialist asset class, there are a lot of specific investment and tax issues that need to be assessed so using an experienced asset manager may be a wise choice.

 AvSuper’s profit-for-member approach means all investment decisions are made to benefit members over the long term and help you build your retirement savings in an effective and prudent manner.
 We use a range of investment managers to ensure members’ money is invested to meet specific objectives and strategies.

 On average, AvSuper has an emerging markets exposure of about 12% of our total international equities portfolio, using fund managers with significant experience in researching emerging economies and with long term commitments to investing in these dynamic emerging markets.

 Email: firstname.lastname@example.org | Local call: 1300 128 751 | Phone: 02 6109 6888 | www.avsuper.com.au